 There’s no minimum investment here, but there is probably less control over your portfolio than you may like, depending on how involved you want to get.
 However, it’s nice and flexible, and there’s tons of support.

-Moneyfarm is a pleasant, appealing little service which focuses on the importance of saving for the future.
+Moneyfarm is a great service which focuses on the importance of investing for the future.
 Their three-step program simply allows you to fill in your investor goals and they will match you up with the right portfolio.
 You’ll then be able to start funding your investments on the go.
 It really is as easy as that!

 You get complete access to your investments 24/7, but is that enough?
 Some investors may want to take more absolute control over what they can and can’t invest in, in which case, Bestinvest, detailed below, is probably a better fit.
-You’ll also need to have £500 minimum to start with.
+You’ll also need to have £1,500 minimum to start with.
 For more details take a look at our Nutmeg vs Moneyfarm comparison.

 Bestinvest is an online system which largely focuses on ISAs, and is perfect for the self-starter.
 Boasting several multi-investment portfolio systems, the site lets you fine-tune how you want to invest your money, and how much intervention you’d like from managers.
 You can choose from a selection of investment scenarios with ease.